christianalfoni/redux-nodes/README.md

 // We build the nodes and get back a "reducer" const { reducer } = buildNodes(countNode);

-// We create our store passing in our create reducer const store = createStore(reducer);
+// We create our store passing in our reducer const store = createStore(reducer);

 store.getState(); // { "count": 0 }